 He has been actively involved in his community his entire life.
 Stolman currently serves as Chair of LakeCountyCares, a United Way organization that promotes and supports volunteerism in Lake County.
 He is a past President of Congregation Beth Judea in Long Grove, Chairman of the NW Suburban Lawyers and Government Agencies Division of the Jewish United Fund, and a Founding Member of the NW Suburban Jewish Community Center.
 He served on numerous village committees including the Buffalo Grove Zoning Board of Appeals for 12 years and on a number of committees for School Districts 96, 102, and 125.

 Stolman earned his Bachelor’s degree in political science from the University of Illinois and his Juris Doctor from DePaul University Law School.
-He lives in Buffalo Grove with his wife, Maureen, who was a teacher at Prairie School for 23 years.
+He lives in Buffalo Grove with his wife, Maureen, who was a teacher at Prairie School in Buffalo Grove for 23 years and Sherwood School in Highland Park for 7 years.
 They have two children, Karen and Kenneth, and 4 grandchildren.